A rich and sticky date and apple cake recipe with no added sugar. This cake is perfect as a mid-morning snack and makes a healthy dessert too!

-- 1 tsp bicarbonate of soda
+- 1 teaspoon bicarbonate of soda

 - 2 eggs

-- 150 g whole wheat flour
+- 150 g plain whole wheat flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-Preheat the oven to 200C/180C fan.
+- Preheat the oven to 200C/180C fan.

-Grease a square 20cm tin with a little extra butter and line the bottom with baking paper.
+- Grease a square 20cm tin with a little extra butter and line the bottom with baking paper.

-Core the apples.
+- Core the apples.
 Cut one of the apples (150g) into slices.
 Squeeze a little lemon juice on and set aside.

-Chop the rest of the apple and put it in a saucepan with the dates and water.
+- Chop the rest of the apple and put it in a saucepan with the dates and water.
 Boil until the apple is soft (about 3 minutes).

-Take the pan off the heat and stir in the butter till it melts then stir in the bicarbonate of soda.
+- Take the pan off the heat and stir in the butter till it melts then stir in the bicarbonate of soda.
 Don't worry, it's supposed to foam up!

-Put the remaining ingredients - eggs, flour, baking powder and vanilla- in a food processor.
+- Put the remaining ingredients - eggs, flour, baking powder and vanilla- in a food processor.
 Add the date mixture and blend until it is combined.

-Transfer the mixture to the prepared cake tin.
+- Transfer the mixture to the prepared cake tin.
 Arrange the apple slices on the top.

-Bake for about 40 minutes.
+- Bake for about 40 minutes.
 A skewer should come out clean when it is ready.

 Places I'm sharing this sticky date and apple cake